 If you take only one thing away from this speech today, I want it to be a belief that you can achieve any and every dream you hold in your heart.
 That you have the power to be whatever is it you decide.

-Your living isn’t determined by what life brings to you as it is by the attitude you bring to your life.
+Because your destiny isn’t determined by what life brings to you as it is by the attitude you bring to your life.
 It is hard to make lemonade out of lemons.
-No one knows this better than I do.
+Believe me, no one knows this better than I do.

-He went on after that to live another thirty-four years.
+He went on after that to live another thirty years.

 If that’s not tough, I don’t know what is.